python-organizers/resources/README.rst

 - How to promote CFP?
 - Will you have keynotes / invited speakers?
 How to choose a keynote?
 - How far ahead do you usually invite keynote speakers?
+- Will you have sponsored talks?
+- What types of events do you want to offer?
+(Workshops, Panels, Lectures, ...)
+- Length of slots (by type).
+- What information do you need?
+(Description for program, additional infos, requirements)
+- License agreement if you want to publish paper/abstract/video.
+(Recommend CC-by-4.0)
 - ???

 CFP tools